servactory/servactory.com/docs/guide/attributes/output.md

 ### Predicate methods

-Any output attribute can be accessed as a predicate method.
+Access any output attribute as a predicate method.

 ```ruby{8}
 # ...